Having a pet can be a rewarding, entertaining, and downright dirty experience.

 2. Exotic Shorthair

 The Exotic Shorthair may be the ideal substitute for a dog with a round face.
-Exotics shed annually but not excessively, and their shorter coat is simple to preserve in good condition with occasional brushing.
+Exotics shed annually but not excessively, and their shorter coat are simple to preserve in good condition with occasional brushing.
 Even better, they are calm, good-natured lap cats with a relaxed disposition.

 3. Bombay

-A Bombay could be your best option if you can’t obtain the feline of your dreams because of bothersome exotic-pet rules.
+A Bombay could be your best option if you can’t obtain the feline of your dreams because of bothersome exotic pet rules.

 4. Cornish Rex